-- NEW - 2012 AEF Service Award, Richard Kisiel, Ed.D., Retired Superintendent, Funds will support the library’s “2013 One Book” initiative.
+- 2012 AEF Service Award, Richard Kisiel, Ed.D., Retired Superintendent, Funds will support the library’s “2013 One Book” initiative.
 This is a community read project.
 Funds will be used to acquire additional copies of Rebecca Skloot’s book, The Immortal Life of Henrietta Lacks, and to support other aspects of this project.

 - 2011 Hyatt Family Grant, Avon to Appomattox: Lives and Legacy of the Civil War, Patrice Celli, Avon Free Public Library, All Ages, History – Through diverse displays and events, demonstrate the role of CT in the Civil War and its impact on CT’s citizens, economy and social fabric.
 Examples: the portrayal of William Webb, an African American soldier from CT, to be performed in the schools; letters of Pvt.
 Eugene Hawley from Avon who served for 3 years.

 - 2011 Mary Durant Grant, iPads for Lifelong Learning, Jennifer Bennett, Avon Senior Center, Seniors and high school student volunteers, Technology – This project will pilot the use of iPads in the senior community to promote lifelong learning.
 Unlike computers which require one to sit at a desk, use a mouse and a monitor, the touch screen technology is especially suited to people with physical issues.
 The intergenerational approach to learning will benefit both the seniors and the high school students working with them.